Molecular Imaging and Targeted Radiotherapy

 who we are

-BiOrion is a clinical-stage biopharmaceutical company developing imaging diagnostics and targeted radiotherapeutics for fibrotic diseases such as pulmonary fibrosis, cardiac fibrosis, hepatic fibrosis, renal fibrosis and cancers with fibrotic stroma.
+BiOrion is a clinical-stage biopharmaceutical company developing imaging diagnostics and targeted radiotherapeutics for fibrotic diseases such as pulmonary fibrosis, cardiac fibrosis, hepatic fibrosis, renal fibrosis and cancers with fibrotic stroma, with a special focus on advanced colon cancer.

 The company is advancing its first generation tracer BOT5035 through phase 1/2 clinical PET-imaging trials targeting PDGFRB-expressing fibrotic cells in patients with pulmonary or cardiac fibrosis.